-The Contractor responsible for the extension of water, sewer, and/or reuse, as approved in these plans, is responsible for contacting the Public Utilities Inspector at 919-996-3245 or https://cityworks.raleighnc.gov/pucontractors and schedule a Pre-construction meeting prior to beginning any construction.
+The Contractor responsible for the extension of water, sewer, and/or reuse, as approved in these plans, is responsible for contacting the Raleigh Water Inspector at 919-996-3245 or https://cityworks.raleighnc.gov/pucontractors and schedule a Pre-construction meeting prior to beginning any construction.
 Raleigh Water must be contacted at (919) 996-4540 at least twenty-four hours prior to beginning any work activity around critical water and sewer infrastructure.

-Failure to notify the Divisions in advance of beginning construction, will result in the issuance of monetary fines, and require reinstallation of any water or sewer facilities not inspected as a result of this notification failure.
+Failure to notify City Departments in advance of beginning construction, will result in the issuance of monetary fines, and require re-installation of any water or sewer facilities not inspected as a result of this notification failure.

-Failure to call for Inspection, install a downstream plug, have permitted plans on the jobsite, or any other violation of City of Raleigh Standards will result in a fine and possible exclusion from future work in the City of Raleigh.
+Failure to call for inspection, install a downstream plug, have permitted plans on the jobsite, or any other violation of Raleigh Water Standards will result in a fine and possible exclusion from future work in the City of Raleigh.